webability-go/alexa/README.md

 TO DO:
 ======
 - Full Request Implementation
-- Full APL support (it works but not all the posibilities)
+- Full APL support (it works but not all the posibilities i.e. transformers)
-- DynamoDB support to load/save attributes
-- Ask Amazon API for user data
+- Finish the implementation of Amazon API for user data

 Version Changes Control